SIAM Student Travel Awards are here to help students gain the experience and exposure that comes from attending and presenting at SIAM conferences.

 For all hybrid conferences, support will be prioritized for those attending the conference in-person.
 For all virtual conferences, support will be made in the form of registration waivers.

-SIAM offers travel support for student participants at SIAM conferences.
+SIAM offers conference support for student participants at SIAM conferences.
 The awards (unless otherwise noted in the award letter) come with free registration.

 SIAM Student Travel Awards consist of $650 for domestic travel and $800 for intercontinental travel.
 For conferences that do not include free registration, $50 is added to the award total.